Cambridge District Scout Archive

 The two Cambridge registrations with separate IHQ numbers are unexplained.

-On the school returning to London the Cambridge pack 2nd Kenwood, remained.
-They are not listed on Cambridge Census returns under this name and may have reported to the London District whilst awaiting a return to London, or have been both 2nd Kenwood and 68th Cambridge for, respectively, in-house and District purposes, or they just closed very quickly after the pack divided.
+The school remained in Cambridge and the pack, the 2nd Kenwood are named.
+They are not listed on Cambridge Census returns under this name and may have reported to the London District whilst awaiting a return to London, or have been both 2nd Kenwood and 68th Cambridge for, respectively, in-house and District purposes, or they just closed very quickly.
+It is not known if the pack divided.

 Byron House School is listed as the 61st Cambridge in 1950 but did not give census returns for any year.